-My children’s stories tell true historical and “could-be-true” legendary tales.
+My children’s stories tell both “true” and “might-be-true” historical and legendary tales.
 Contemporary stories usually spring from my personal life.

 I use original paintings and photographic art to complement the stories so that young children can be exposed to different styles of illustration.
 (Nothing against cartoons or silly images!)